-Until recently, teaching had always been one of the more difficult career paths for military spouses.
-States heavily regulate the licensure and certification requirements to teach in each specific state, and every state has different requirements.
-Through recent legislation, many states have developed reciprocity agreements and now accept licenses and credentials from other states, at least temporarily, so you can obtain new state licensure.
-Make sure to view the Spouse Licensure Map for up-to-date state legislation and licensure information.
+Until recently, teaching was a more difficult career path for military spouses.
+States regulate the licensure and certification requirements to teach in each specific state.
+Every state has different requirements.
+Through recent legislation, many states have developed reciprocity agreements for military spouses.
+These states now accept licenses and credentials from other states, at least temporarily, so you can get new state licensure.
+Visit the Military Spouse Interstate License Recognition Options for the most recent legislation and licensure information for your state.

-Occupations in education and training have a very positive outlook.
-As the school-age population increases, demand for elementary and middle school teachers, as well as for teacher assistants, will rise.
-In addition, more students are seeking higher education to meet their career goals, increasing the demand for postsecondary teachers.
-The education and training profession projects a 9 percent job growth from 2016 to 2026, with a median annual wage of $48,000.
-You can research employment trends and salaries for your specific education field and location using the MySECO Research Occupations tool.
+Occupations in education and training have a positive outlook.
+As the school-age population grows, there will be more demand for elementary and middle school teachers, as well as teacher assistants.
+Also, more students are seeking higher education to meet their career goals, increasing the demand for postsecondary teachers.
+The education and training profession projects a 9% job growth from 2016 to 2026, with a median annual wage of $49,700.
+You can research employment trends and salaries for your specific education field and location using the Research Occupations tool on MySECO.

 Education and training requirements differ depending on what level of education you want to teach.

-- Elementary school.
-States require you to obtain a bachelor's degree before you can be considered for an elementary school teaching position.
+- Elementary school — You need a bachelor's degree before you can be considered for an elementary school teaching position.
 In addition, public schools require you to have a state-issued certification or license.

-- Secondary school.
-States require you to obtain, at a minimum, a bachelor's degree and have a major in the field or content area in which you wish to teach.
+- Secondary school — You need, at a minimum, a bachelor's degree and a major in the field or content area in which you wish to teach.
 It is also highly advised to take a teacher preparation program and classes in education and child psychology as well.
 Many states now require you to have a master's degree in the field or content area in which you wish to teach before you can be considered a strong candidate.

-- Postsecondary school.
-Most states require you to have a doctorate and to have a major in the field or content area in which you wish to teach.
+- Postsecondary school — In most states you will need to have a doctorate and a major in the field or content area in which you wish to teach.
 Some community colleges require only a master's degree; private institutions have their own set of hiring standards.

-Becoming a teacher isn't as difficult as you may think, as long as you are following a structured program.
-The MySECO College Exploration section will help you research postsecondary institutions to find the right school for you.
-Tools such as Community College Finder, Choosing a School and College Scorecard can all be valuable resources to help you achieve your education goals.
+Becoming a teacher isn't as difficult as you may think, if you are following a structured program.
+The College Exploration section of MySECO will help you research postsecondary institutions to find the right school for you.
+Tools such as Community College Finder, Resources for Choosing a School and College Scorecard can all be valuable resources to help you achieve your education goals.